kotolex/checking/README.md

 ## Data Providers

-Often you need to run the same test with different data, there is @data annotation for that target.
-Mark function you want with @data annotation and you can use it in your tests.
+Often you need to run the same test with different data, there is @provider annotation for that target.
+Mark function you want with @provider annotation and you can use it in your tests.
 The function for data-provider should not have arguments and it has to return iterable, sequence or generator.

-**Important!** Name of the provider has to be unique, you can specify it in parameter @data(name='provider') or it takes the function name by default
+**Important!** Name of the provider has to be unique, you can specify it in parameter

+`@provider(name='provider')`

+or it takes the function name by default.
 It it not necessary to have data-provider with the test (in the same module)

 Data-provider takes values one by one and pushes it to your test.